 By Priyansh Jun.
 03, 2019

-“The Normal One,” Jurgen Klopp called himself.
+“The Normal One,” Jurgen Klopp once called himself.
 An average footballer who got a chance to manage Mainz, a club where he had played for 11 years, became a famous TV pundit, and then went on to achieve huge success coaching Borussia Dortmund.
 Despite Klopp’s humble name for himself, his journey to Liverpool was anything but normal.
 And since he arrived in England, it has been insistently special.

 His political views are broadly reflected in Liverpool’s historical support for socialism.